Alaztiest/Samples/Reporting/Java/main-sample/README.md

 # Main Sample - Before & After Reporting

-These two Maven projects contain a simple test using the Perfecto Community app.
+:information_source: This test requires the IMDb application, which can be found [here](https://github.com/PerfectoCode/AppsForSamples/tree/master/IMDb).

 The Appium code sample includes: installing the Perfecto Community native app on an Android device (from the Lab repository), navigating within the app, closing and uninstalling the app.